Hystabec/Gossip-Simulator/README.md

 * Restart the simulation

 The `Play` button (which become `Pause` while the simulator is running) allows the user to start and stop the simulation.
-The `Next Tick` button allows the user to manually move the simulation to the next update tick (can be used while the simulation is both running and paused).
+The `Next Tick` button allows the user to manually move the simulation to the next update tick (can be used while the simulation is both running or paused).
 The `Restart` button allows the user the restart the simulation to the beginning.

 ### NPC Details Panel
 The `NPC Details` panel shows the `NPCs ticked counter` this counter is updated each time the NPCs are ticked, this counter is also show on the `Simulator Controls` panel as the `Current Tick` counter.
 While an NPC is hovered (with the mouse cursor), the `NPC Details` panel will display the details of that NPC.
-Details show include:
+Details shown include:
 1. The name of the NPC
 2. The personality of the NPC
 3. A relationship table

 The `relationship table` show all the other NPCs that the hovered NPC knows as well as if the relationship is `Positive` or `Negative`.

 ### Gossip Selector Panel